-Paper Tests: 1 unit test of my choosing and the final exam will be paper exams.
-There will be a 3 day window in which you will be able to take these exams at the SPC math building.
-There will more details to come about the administering of these exams.
+Paper Tests: Unit 2 test and the final exam will be paper exams.
+There will be a 2 day window in which you will be able to take these exams.
+Details on dates and locations are located on the course schedule.
 You may use both sides of one 4x6" notecard during the exam filled with any information that you feel is helpful as well as a scientific calculator.